ncbo/mc_sinatra/README.md

 Re-usable code can be included in helpers in files located in the /helpers folder.
 Helper methods should be created in their own module namespace, under the Sinatra::Helpers module (see MessageHelper for an example).

 ### Libraries
-The /lib folder can be used for organizing complex code that doesn't fit well in the /helpers or /models space.
+The /lib folder can be used for organizing complex code or Rack middleware that doesn't fit well in the /helpers or /models space.
 For example, a small DSL for defining relationships between resources or a data access layer.

 ### Config
 Environment-specific settings can be placed in the appropriate /config/environments/{environment}.rb file.
 These will get included automatically on a per-environment basis.